 Located in Manhattan, New York, there is no better social studies homeschool field trip than the State Supreme Court.
 Ideally, for middle to high school-aged kids learning about the way of government, this marble and art inlaid historical building is one to set your eyes upon.

 The Supreme Court of the State of New York does offer guided tours for free.
 You can expect your tour of this building to last as long as two hours.
 If you want to make this an entire day trip, you may consider adding something else to your itinerary.
 As a typical government building, you can expect that this one is Open Monday through Friday from 9 AM to 5 PM.
 Take time on your visit to read and learn about all of the different historic rooms and explore the gift shop!

-Here is a helpful crash course of the structure of the course system for all homeschool parents.
-Things parents should know before taking the students to a walk through the court.
+Here is a helpful crash course on the structure of the course system for all homeschool parents.
+Things parents should know before taking the students for a walk through the court.
 Trust me.
 The questions will come.

 6. Staten Island Children’s Museum

 The Staten Island Children’s Museum should be at the top of your list for some of the best New York homeschool field trips.
 This is one of those day trips that will literally take you all day long to get through this amazing children’s museum.
 Located in Staten Island, New York, this building features subjects from science to environmental education to art activities, and more!

 Various exhibits include the Green Living Room, where kids explore what it means to be environmentally conscious, or visit the ladder 11 exhibit where children can climb in and out of a fire truck and pretend to be a firefighter.
 Kids can even explore the nature of the rainforest!
 They will love exploring the sounds, colors, rainforest rivers, and playing in the canopies just like they would in a real-life rainforest.
 Museum even features a section called Portia’s stage where your homeschoolers can participate in the arts.